Is your horse a shiny horse?

 Stallions are just naturally shinier – their hormones create more sebum on their skin, which is the natural oil that creates amazing shine on

-- Your Equine Nutritionist can help you with creating the best possible diet for your horse.
-You want to be sure to have appropriate omega fatty acids in there – which means NO CORN OIL.
+- Your equine nutritionist can help create the best possible diet for your horse.
+You want to have appropriate omega fatty acids in there – which means NO CORN OIL – it has too many Omega 6’s for most horses.
 Instead, use omega fatty acids that help your horse keep balanced in his nutritional needs.

-- A hay wisp is an almost forgotten art of weaving damp hay into a handheld wisp to be brushed and rubbed along the coat for mega shine.
+- These are an almost forgotten art of weaving damp hay into a handheld wisp to be brushed and rubbed along the coat for mega shine.
 A tea towel is the next best thing to create shine, then perhaps a super short and tightly bound natural hair brush, like a finishing brush.
 Also look for products designed to create shine, these double up as stain guards and can help future stains slide right off.

 The hay wisp.
 Yes, you make it yourself from hay.